Intro

 One Easy Village Website Fix

-When showing my client the progress I had made, she only had one change she wanted me to make, it was how the Proceedings page was organized.
+When showing my client the progress I had made, she only had one change she wanted me to make, it was in regards to how the Proceedings page was organized.

 Originally the Proceedings pages was split into three main sections: Meetings and Hearings, Budget Info, and Voting Info.